-Action Rey End Presentation Esc Next idea space Right Arrow, Down Arrow, Page Down, Spacebar, Swipe Down (see gesture handling notes below) Previous idea space Left Arrow, Up Arrow, Page Up, Swipe Up (see gesture handling notes below) First idea space Home Last idea space End Back in history [, Backspace, Cmd-Left Arrow, Swipe Left Forward in history ], Cmd-Right Arrow, Swipe Right Toggle scaling on and off S Select a figure Click (when pointer is visible) Toggle the expand/collapse of a selected mind map branch.
-Quick Spacebar Tap Toggle the expand/collapse of a branch and its children.
-Quick ∕Spacebar Tap Toggle the expand/collapse all branches at this level.
-Quick û Spacebar Tap Open a figure's asset or perform the figure's action Double-Click (when pointer is visible) Set a rating 0 through 5 (when a figure is selected) Scroll the idea space Click and drag the background (when pointer is visible)
+Action Key End Presentation Esc Right Arrow, Down Arrow, Page Down, Spacebar, Swipe Down (see Next idea space gesture handling notes below) Left Arrow, Up Arrow, Page Up, Swipe Up (see gesture handling notes Previous idea space below) Home First idea space End Last idea space Back in history [, Backspace, Cmd-Left Arrow, Swipe Left Forward in history ], Cmd-Right Arrow, Swipe Right S Toggle scaling on and off Zoom Out (experimental) , or < Zoom In (experimental) . or > Zoom Actual Size (experimental) Click (when pointer is visible) Select a figure Toggle the expand/collapse of a selected mind Quick Spacebar Tap map branch.
+Toggle the expand/collapse of a branch and Quick ~Spacebar Tap its children.
+Toggle the expand/collapse all branches at Quick û Spacebar Tap this level.
+Open a figure's asset or perform the figure's Double-Click (when pointer is visible) action Set a rating 0 through 5 (when a figure is selected) Scroll the idea space Click and drag the background (when pointer is visible)